samluyk/PHPLedger/README.md

 - a working "delete last entry" button in case of incorrect input
 - use of a global config.php file - timezone/db connection
 - complete documentation & install/usage guide
-- ability to track different investment account values (my financial overview spreadsheet)
+- ability to track different investment account values to see change over time
+- squash javascript child category bug

 ### To done:
 - ~~finalize categories~~